 Anecdotes

-- Authored an influential book on American manners and society, despite never receiving any formal .
+- Authored an influential book on American manners and society, despite never receiving any formal Education.
 Became a successful writer at the Age of 53 after a failed Business venture in Cincinnati.
 Her vivid descriptions of New York City's social scene inspired Charles Dickens to travel to America.

 - Set up an elaborate bazaar in Cincinnati, which included a museum, shops, and a ballroom, but it failed, leading to her literary career.